Wrongtown/soulashgoonation/README.md

+## Sharp Cheddar Mode

+I've added a script which will allow significantly faster levelling, even lower hunger and the ability to craft maracas from the beginning.

+### To activate Sharp Cheddar Mode
+* Open the `..\wrongtown_goombanistan\` directory and run the `3 - Engage Sharp Cheddar Mode.bat` script.

+Next time you run Soulash, starting a new game will be based off these new stats.

+### To de-activate Sharp Cheddar Mode
+* Open the `..\wrongtown_goombanistan\` directory and run the `4 - Disengage Sharp Cheddar Mode.bat` script.
+Next time you run Soulash, starting a new game will be based off the core Goombanistan mod.

 ## Debug Mode

 If you would like to go even further, you can engage Debug Mode which will allow some console commands during gameplay.